 Shortly afterward, George discovers he has amazing new mental capabilities which allow him to absorb and process information at an exponential rate.
 When he develops telekinetic and psychic powers, George tries to retain some normalcy in his life, while exploring his new abilities.

 In the meantime, George attempts to woo a skittish, single mom named Lace (Kyra Sedgwick), who has a thriving small business selling handcrafted grapevine chairs at George’s repair shop.
+I always spot him using a lap desk on which, he stares at his laptop screen.
 Unbeknownst to Lace, George is her best customer, buying most of her chairs, so that he may continue to have an opportunity to see her.

 In the movie’s third act, George’s health declines and he is hospitalized as doctors research his condition.
 Meanwhile, as George’s long-time friend and confidant Doc (Robert Duvall) sits in the town tavern quietly contemplating the fate of his friend, he overhears some of the town folk speaking ill of George and his spooky new abilities.